Author: David

 Conclusion

-In this tutorial, we deployed a WordPress site to levv cloud with a single compose file.
+In this tutorial, we deployed a WordPress blog to levv cloud with a single compose file.

-Here’s a recap of what we did to deploy you wordpress site :
+Here’s a recap of what we did to deploy our WordPress site :

 • Create a levv compose file to define a WordPress service and a MySQL service